NishantSingh1002/NishantSingh1002/README.md

 <ul>

-<li>🐍 Python Developer focused on backend engineering</li>
+👋 I'm Nishant, a Python Developer from India

+💼 Currently working at Tata Communications

+💻 I focus on backend development, APIs, and automation

+⚡ Passionate about building scalable backend applications

+🚀 Enjoy working with FastAPI, Flask, and Django

+🔗 Leveraging my networking background to build better software solutions

-<li>🌐 Networking background with Cisco SD-WAN experience</li>
+🌐 Experienced with Cisco SD-WAN technologies and network automation

-<li>⚙️ Building APIs, automation tools, and backend services</li>

-<li>🚀 Passionate about solving operational challenges through automation</li>

-<li>🐧 Working with Linux, REST APIs, and infrastructure tooling</li>
+🐧 Comfortable working with Linux, REST APIs, and infrastructure tooling

-<li>☁️ Exploring cloud-native technologies and distributed systems</li>
+☁️ Exploring cloud-native technologies and modern backend architectures

+🛠️ Building automation tools that improve efficiency and reliability

+💡 Enjoy designing API-driven applications and backend services

+⚙️ Striving to bridge networking expertise with software engineering

-<li>📚 Continuously learning backend architecture and DevOps</li>
+📚 Always learning backend architecture, DevOps practices, and system design

 </ul>